-The national significance of Forty Acres was established through its dedication as a national historic landmark in 2008.
-The Forty Acres is significant for its close association with the productive career of Cesar Chavez, the farm labor movement, and a wide range of reform movements that helped define twentieth-century American history, and in particular, the Chicano Movement.
+The national significance of the Forty Acres was established through its designation as a National Historic Landmark in 2008.
+The Forty Acres is significant for its close association with the productive career of Cesar Chavez, the farm labor movement, and a wide range of social movements, including the Chicano Movement, that helped define twentieth-century American history.
 The Forty Acres served as the headquarters for the first permanent agricultural labor union in the United States, the United Farm Workers of America (UFW), established for the purpose of bringing about improved working conditions for migrant workers.

 The union's members are responsible for the passage of the first law in the United States that recognized the collective bargaining rights of farm workers, the California Agricultural Labor Relations Act of 1975 (ALRA).

-Chavez's first public fast, one of many movement tactics, took place at the Forty Acres service station resulting in national media attention for the farm labor movement and bolstering Chavez's public image.
-The Forty Acres represents not only the legacy of Cesar Chavez's and the union's work toward better working conditions for Mexican American and Filipino American agricultural workers, but also a legacy of overall improvement in civil rights for Mexican Americans and other minorities in the United States.
+Chavez's first public fast, one of many movement tactics, took place at the Forty Acres service station, resulting in national media attention for the farm labor movement and bolstering Chavez's public image.
+The Forty Acres represents not only the legacy of Cesar Chavez's and the union's work toward better working conditions for Mexican American and Filipino American farm workers, but also a legacy of overall improvement in civil rights for Mexican Americans and other minorities in the United States.